 Vicki Rollo has been designing strung bead jewelry for 20 years.
 She is intrigued by the infinite number of different shapes and composition of beads and loves to combine several elements in her designs.
 She uses many semi-precious gemstones and elemental earth stones in her gorgeous necklaces along with natural elements such as wood, bone, fresh water pearls, sea shells. . . even insect wings!
 She introduces man-made elements such as raku and Kazuri Fair Trade (handmade in Kenya) ceramic beads and Murano, Czech and Venetian glass and crystal.

 Rollo is a graduate of Ringling College of Art and Design.
 She has been a freelance graphic artist for 25 years and has always enjoyed creating mixed media art.
 She considers her jewelry to be a form of mixed media and her work is often recognized by collectors.
 She has been featured in Sarasota Style, Sarasota Magazine and Family Beautiful magazine.
-Currently she sells her work at the alumni and student “madeby” gallery located on the Ringling College campus and at her own Hearts Desire boutique located in the Village of the Arts in Bradenton, Florida.
+Currently she sells her work at the alumni and student “madeby” gallery located on the Ringling College campus and at her own Hearts Desire boutique “warehouse” located in a storage facility in Sarasota.
+The “warehouse” is open by appointment only.

 Rollo is grateful for her artistic talents and believes in being a “generous giver.”
 She donates her designs to many local nonprofit silent auctions to assist them in their fundraising efforts.